MarcoMonteverde00/datavis/src/lab4.md

 <a href="https://www.ncei.noaa.gov/access/monitoring/climate-at-a-glance/statewide/time-series" style="color: #808080; font-size: 12px; text-decoration: none;">
     Data Source: [Statewide Time Series - National Centers for Environmental Information]
   </a>

+In order to have an easier comparison among the years considered the radarchart plot is also used to display each of the monthly average temperatures.
 ```js
 	//ridgeline
 	const data = await FileAttachment("./data/dataRidgeLine.csv").csv();